 These Visa On Arrivals are valid for 30 days and may be extended with the permission of the Indonesian Immigration under the following conditions: natural disaster (occurs in the place visited by the tourist); the traveler is ill or meets with an accident during their visit.

-You can apply for these Visas at the following:
+You can apply for these Visas at the following:- Airports:

 Soekarno-Hatta Airport in Jakarta, Ngurah Rai Airport in Bali,